mcasperson/SecondBrain/README.md

 ```bash
 ./mvnw clean package -DskipTests
 ```

+## Directory Scan Example

+The directory scan tools allows you to scan a directory of files for keywords, extract relevant text, and then ask questions about the data found.
+This is useful when you need to analyze a collection of documents, such as PDFs, Word documents, or text files.

 Run the `DirectoryScan` tool against the PDF files in the `samples` directory, looking for keywords "AI", "Kubernetes", and "K8s", and then ask a question about the data found.
 Replace the `replaceme` values with your Azure AI Foundry API key and endpoint URL: